Conservation management strategies (also known as CMS) are 10-year regional strategies that have been agreed with the community.

 - Conservation management strategies, conservation management plans and national park plans.

-Conservation management strategies are a chance for New Zealanders to have your say on places and species you value.
+CMS are a chance for New Zealanders to have your say on places and species you value.

 DOC engages in varying ways with the public in developing the strategies, including: